Koala3353/SPARK-app/README.md

 ## Get Started

-To get started with the Music Learning App, simply download and install it on your device.
-Follow the on-screen instructions to create an account and start learning to play your favorite songs!
+To get started with the Music Learning App, simply download and install it on your computer.
+Then simply run `new.py` and make sure you have python installed on your device.

 Happy playing! 🎶🎸🎹